- Do all new students have to attend orientation?

 Do not make travel arrangements until you receive your session selection confirmation at the end of the online registration process.

-First-Year Sessions: Students are provided with lunch and dinner on Day One of the session and breakfast and lunch on Day Two of the session.
-Guests receive brunch and an evening reception on Day One and lunch on Day Two.
+First-Year Sessions: Students are provided with lunch and dinner on day one of the session and breakfast and lunch on day two of the session.
+Guests receive lunch and an evening reception on day one and lunch on day two.

 Transfer Sessions: Students and guests are provided with continental breakfast, lunch, and an optional dinner.

-Session K: Dinner is provided for both students and guests on the evening of check-in.
-Students are provided with continental breakfast, lunch, and dinner on both days of the session.
-Guests are provided with continental breakfast, lunch, and dinner on Day One of the session, and lunch on Day Two of the session.
+Session K: Students are provided with breakfast, lunch, and dinner on both days of the session (August 17/18).
+Guests are provided with breakfast, lunch, and dinner on August 17, and breakfast and lunch on August 18.

 Your UID number is the nine-digit number that serves as your ID throughout your time at UVA.
 Assigned to you by the University, it is NOT your Social Security number.
 You can retrieve your UID number online.
 To do so you will need your seven-digit UVA Student Information System (SIS) ID number.
 This number can be found in the email acknowledging receipt of your application for admission.

 Cavalier Outdoor Adventure Retreat (COAR) is a unique three-day, extended orientation designed for first-year students who have completed their orientation session.
-Participants will camp in Shenandoah National Park, hike to waterfalls, enjoy scenic mountain views, and have the opportunity to stay in a primitive Potomac Appalachian Trail Club (PATC) cabin.
+Participants will camp in Shenandoah National Park, hike to waterfalls, enjoy scenic mountain views, and have the opportunity to stay at Loft Mountain Campground in Shenandoah National Park.